Validating Quality Gates and Code Rules in Visual Studio

 …and by clicking a rule you can jump to the CQLinq edition panel, where you can edit the rule and see culprit methods or classes that violate the rule.

 Of course double clicking a culprit method or class lets jump to its source code declaration.
-And if the application analyzed by NDepend spawns several VS solutions, and these solutions are currently opened in several VS instances, the code element gets edited within the adequate VS instance, the one that contains the VS solution that contains the code element.
+And if the application analyzed by NDepend spawns several Visual Studio solutions, and these solutions are currently opened in several Visual Studio instances, the code element gets edited within the adequate Visual Studio instance, the one that contains the Visual Studio solution that contains the code element.
 This behavior at first glance might surprise and even look like a bug.
 But with the habits it becomes a powerful time-saver trick.
 And this multi-VS-instances communication trick is made possible thanks to the Application-Wide code analysis of NDepend.

 Focusing on Recent Issues Introduced Since Baseline